 You can eat and elephant, one mouthful at a time.
 Once you have clarity, the project becomes easier.

 It is often the menial tasks we put off too, like scanning receipts to send to your accountant.
 If you did this menial task on a regular basis, it wouldn’t be so bad.
-But imagine leaving the whole task to the end of financial year?
-Creating routine and habit for the more menial tasks reduces the risk of procrastination.
+But imagine leaving the whole task to the end of the financial year?
+Creating routines and habits for the more menial tasks reduces the risk of procrastination.
 Here are some valuable tips for managing the routine of things you may not enjoy:

 They may be low priority, but left unattended (like the receipts) they can become a big job that is now urgent.
 You can reschedule the activity as often as you need to, but by doing so, you a consciously aware that you are physically putting off a task.

 - Set the “If/then” rules.